28 Best Restaurants in The Plateau Mont-Royal and Mile End, Montreal

 $$$$

 A study in contrasts, Le Filet has a discreet blink-and-you'll-miss-it façade with a glitzy black-and-gold interior and a hot-spot buzz.
 Though it's been around a while, there is no mixed messaging when it comes to the exacting presentation and superb food and wine.
 The menu is divided into three courses, or "sets."
-While the first sets are shareable cold dishes (the garnished oysters with toppings like maple crisp, jalapeño, or miso gratin are delightful), the second and third courses are respectively dedicated to hot seafood and meat dishes (the black linguine with seafood and fried shallots and the gemelli with braised veal cheek, mushroom, and foie gras are popular choices).
+While the first set consists of shareable cold dishes (such as garnished oysters with toppings like maple crisp, jalapeño, or miso gratin), the main course is dedicated to hot seafood and meat dishes (for instance, squid ink linguine with seafood and fried shallots or gemelli with braised veal cheek, mushrooms, and foie gras).
+For dessert, expect items like cheesecake with poached pears and cassis sorbet; a maple syrup square with fresh cream and chocolate-coated pecans; or an exotic fruit carpaccio with coconut sorbet, vanilla cream, and kumquat.
 Wine lovers also appreciate the impressive wine list.

 514-360–6060